DHTMLX/scheduler-docs/data/multiple_per_page.md

 A good way to place schedulers on the page is using [dhtmlxLayout](https://docs.dhtmlx.com/layout__index.html).
 It not only provides a beautiful frame, but also ensures correct interacting with other elements on the page and acting according to the page size changes.

-{{note Note that dhtmlxLayout is a part of the [dhtmlxSuite](https://dhtmlx.com/docs/products/dhtmlxSuite/) library, so you should purchase dhtmlxLayout additionally to use the component in your application.
+{{note Note that dhtmlxLayout is a separate product, not a part of the dhtmlxScheduler library.
+If you would like to use dhtmlxLayout in your application, you should purchase the license.
 Please [check the licensing options](https://dhtmlx.com/docs/products/dhtmlxLayout/#editions-licenses).}}

 **To attach a dhtmlxScheduler instance to a layout cell**, use the [attachScheduler()](https://docs.dhtmlx.com/api__dhtmlxcell_attachscheduler.html) method.